yoosefheidari/YousefHeidari-DotNetFinalProject/README.md

 ## Feature :
 * Users can register,navigate and edit profile
-* Customers can register order,upload needed files for order, \n accept best offers from experts, see their orders flow on profile and \n finally  can put comments on finished orders
+* Customers can register order,upload needed files for order, </br>
+ accept best offers from experts, see their orders flow on profile and </br>
+ finally  can put comments on finished orders
  * Test Customer Account : Username:customer1 Password:123
  * Test Expert Account : Username:expert6 Password:123